 - We originally made them like this with the store bought valentine on the back but most ended up with it on the front and my son used the whole back to write his name.
-If you follow me you know how I have been trying to encourage his writing and I didn’t even ask him to do it, he grabbed the pencil and started all on his own.
+If you follow me you know how I have been trying to encourage his writing.
+I didn’t even ask him to do it, he grabbed the pencil and started signing his semi handmade valentines all on his own.

 - Oh and for those of you who ask how I manage crafts while my little one is awake …

 - This picture isn’t really a “step” in the tutorial but it captures how much fun we had, which is really the whole point of this blog!

 Don’t miss this.
 CBS Los Angeles featured our Heart Shaped Pizza on their site .
 We are making those again for our Valentine’s Day meal.
 Do you make something special for your kids’ dinner on Valentine’s Day?